‘Big Brother’ Legend Will Kirby Talks This Season’s Competition And His Cameo On ‘Shahs Of Sunset’

 Victoria Miller: Hey Will!
 How did you get involved with Shahs of Sunset?

 Will Kirby: Andy Cohen contacted me directly.
-He truly cares about the well being of the stars of his shows so he wanted to make sure GG went to the best.
+He truly cares about the well-being of the stars of his shows so he wanted to make sure GG went to the best.
 It’s so refreshing to see someone at his level so involved in every aspect of the lives of the cast.

 VM: Was it weird having cameras in the room during the procedure?